doragasu/mw-mdma-cli/README.md

 MegaWiFi MegaDrive Memory Administration (MDMA) interface.
 This program allows to read and write ROMs from/to MegaWiFi cartridges, using a MegaWiFi programmer.
 It also allows to upload firmware blobs to the in-cart ESP8266 WiFi module.
 Starting with version 0.4, the program can also be built with a nice Qt5 GUI (in addition to the command-line interface).

 # Installing
-Pre-built versions for 32-bit and 64-bit Windows 7 (or later), can be found under [bin/release/windows](bin/release/windows) directory.
-Extract the archive and use the `mdma.exe` program under `win32` or `win64` depending on your Windows build (or just use the `win32` version that should also work on 64-bit Windows).
+Pre-built versions for 64-bit Windows 7 (or later), can be found under [bin/release/windows](bin/release/windows) directory.
+Extract the archive and use the `mdma.exe` program.
 Note that in Windows you will also need to install the libusb drivers.
 An easy way to install them under Windows is using [Zadig](http://zadig.akeo.ie/).

 # Building
 Instead of installing the pre-built versions, you can build them yourself.
 It is possible to build the binary without Qt support (with only the CLI mode available) or with Qt support (both CLI and GUI modes available).
 The build process has been tested for Linux and Windows.
 It should also work with macOS, but I have no way of testing it.
 If you give it a try under macOS, please drop me a line about the process.